 Meanwhile, in London, Frank Williams makes it known that he is not interested in Senna anymore and that he will have to choose between Damon Hill and Martin Brundle, to put the best teammate possible with Alain Prost, and aim to win the World Championship again.
 Regarding the Brazilian, from São Paulo, the driver reveals that Ferrari had offered him 30.000.000 dollars per year, twice as much as he gets from McLaren, with a multiyear contract.
 Ferrari answers that the numbers are true, but that they refer to Senna's request and not the offer done at the time:

 "In any case, our drivers are paid by the sponsors".

-Also, on Friday, 9 October 1992, Ferrari makes it known that they are not negotiating with Nigel Mansell.
+Also, on Friday, 9 October 1992, Ferrari let it be known that they are not negotiating with Nigel Mansell.

 "In connection with what has been published in some English newspapers, Ferrari gets back to make it clear that they have never negotiated the recruitment of Mansell for 1993.
 Our drivers will be Alesi and Berger".

 "I thought: at the first corner, I smash everything.
-I had said it to Ferrari: give me an old car because I will probably shorten it for you.
+I had told Ferrari: give me an old car because I will probably shorten it for you.
 Better to give advance notice, in order to avoid misunderstanding.
 My wife had me take out life insurance, of course she was the beneficiary.
 In short, I was surrounded by a great deal of trust".